 Expand your photo experience with an advanced standard zoom lens

->>>To learn more about the benefits of VC when shooting video, please click here
+>>>To learn more about the benefits of VC when shooting video, please click here.

 This versatile zoom lens lets you enjoy shooting in a multitude of genres, from wide-angle scenes to telephoto moments.
-With a focal length range of 17mm to 70mm (a full-frame equivalent of 25.5-105mm), this is the world's first large aperture F2.8 standard zoom lens for APS-C mirrorless cameras to achieve a 4.1x zoom ratio.
-It’s ideal for a variety of scenarios, from portraits and street snapshots, to landscapes and even close-ups.
+With a focal length range of 17mm to 70mm (a full-frame equivalent of 25.5-105mm), this is the world's first fast-aperture F2.8 standard zoom lens for APS-C mirrorless cameras to achieve a 4.1x zoom ratio.
+It's ideal for a variety of scenarios, from portraits and street snapshots, to landscapes and even close-ups.

-This lens was created through the uncompromising pursuit of portability optimized for use with APS-C Sony E-mount cameras.
-Even with the inclusion of high-performance VC, the 17-70mm F2.8 is extremely light weight and compact, with an overall length of just 119.3mm (4.7 in), maximum diameter of 74.6mm, and weight of 525g (18.5 oz).
+This lens was created through the uncompromising pursuit of portability optimized for use with APS-C cameras.
+Even with the inclusion of high-performance VC, the 17-70mm F2.8 is extremely light weight and compact, with an overall length of just 119.3mm (4.7 in), maximum diameter of 74.6mm, and weight of 525g (18.5 oz)3.
 It is a very versatile lens for travel, where small bags are preferred, and is a great portable lens for daily use.